You are here

 Why is this?
 Why does your body use up energy and sometimes exhaust itself in responding to allergens that are not directly harmful to your cells?

-Conventional medicine and science do not have an answer for this question.
-All that is known for sure is that allergens induce an IgE and histamine-mediated response.
-We don't know with absolute certainty why only a small percentage of the human population suffers with seasonal allergies.
+Conventional medicine and science do not have an answer to this question.
+All we know is that allergens induce an IgE and histamine-mediated response in about 25% of the human population.

 My personal and clinical experiences have led me to believe that seasonal allergies come about because of a hypersensitive nervous system and a dysfunctional immune system.
 All sub-optimal lifestyle factors - poor stress management, lack of rest, poor food choices, and regular exposure to toxins - can gradually create both a hypersensitive nervous system and a dysfunctional immune system in people who are genetically susceptible to developing these health challenges.

-What follows are dietary and lifestyle recommendations that I have found to be helpful in addressing varying degrees of seasonal allergies.
+What follows are dietary and lifestyle recommendations that I have found helpful in addressing varying degrees of seasonal allergies - these measures also tend to be helpful to those suffering with eczema and food allergies:

 1. Apply deep massage to the following acupressure points for a few minutes, two times a day: